• Skip to primary navigation

 Prerequisites

-• Recognition of the difference between concepts at surface vs. depth
+• Recognition of the difference between concepts at exterior vs. interior

-• Understanding that concepts at depth represent cognitive empathy (inner thinking, emotional reactions, guiding principles)
+• Understanding the focus on interior cognition (inner thinking, emotional reactions, guiding principles) which represent cognitive empathy

 • Writing summaries of concepts at depth using the formula: verb + key point + supporting details